 Empowering Youth in Uganda’s Last-mile Communities

 Evelyn is a 28-year-old mother who is determined to give her children a better life.
-Along with her husband, she raises her children at their small home in Karondo Village, a last-mile, ultra-poor community in Rubanda District in Southwest Uganda.
+Along with her husband, she raises her children at their small home in Karondo, a last-mile, ultra-poor community in Rubanda District in Uganda.

 Like most families in rural Uganda, they rely on their small garden to feed their children, and when possible, to generate income from selling surplus crops, so they can cover other basic needs.

 Youth and young mothers like Evelyn face unique challenges.
 The country has the youngest population in the world, with ~70% of the population under the age of 25.
 Employment opportunities are rare, and the Food and Agriculture Organization of the United Nations (FAO) estimates a striking 60% of the country’s unemployed are youth.
 A lack of economic opportunity is often coupled with strained social and economic services, and regularly threatens to push mothers like Evelyn further into the cycle of ultra-poverty.